Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-10/_posts/2017-02-04-bouncing-shapes.md

 }
 ```

 Does this work?
 What did you see?
 Why did it just wiggle?
-It actually did go back 7 pixels but then when the draw was called again, it was less than or equal to 800 and then it tries to go to the right and then it does this little dance over and over.
+It actually did go back 7 pixels, but when the draw function runs again, it is less than or equal to 800, and then it tries to go to the right, and then it does this little dance over and over.
 How can we make it work?

-Instead of trying to just add or subject directly.
-What if we added all the time, but don't focus on the adding, but rather, what we are adding.
+Instead of trying to add or subtract directly, what if we added all the time.
+Let's not focus on adding, but rather, **what** we are adding.
 We are going to make a couple of changes.
 Check out this code.

 ```html